Fine shape I: Fine shape

 \subsection{Filtered and cofiltered spaces}

 A poset $P$ is called {\it directed} if any two elements of $P$ have an upper bound; and {\it codirected} if any two elements of $P$ have a lower bound.
-(This is a special case of filtered and cofiltered categories.)
+(This is a special case of filtered and cofiltered categories, which we do not need.)